lfsa90/Udacity_lfsa90-DisasterResponse/README.md

 ## Licensing, Authors, and Acknowledgements <a name="Licensing"></a>
 * Thanks to Udacity for all the useful insights and interesting challenges!
-* Thanks to Airbnb for making these data sets available to everyone!
+* Thanks to Figure Eight for making these data sets available.